-For example, with free trade and elimination of foreign exchange controls, the notion of a shadow price of foreign exchange has lost all relevance.
+For example, with free trade and elimination of foreign exchange controls, the notion of a shadow price of foreign exchange - once all-important in applications to developing countries, and also sometimes used for Ireland in the past - has lost all relevance.

-The development of the international capital market as the residual source of borrowed funds has meant that the world interest rate has largely displaced shadow discount rates based on national rates of time preference or intertemporal substitution.
+The development of the international capital market as the residual source of borrowed funds, together with the removal of capital controls, has meant that the world interest rate has largely displaced shadow discount rates based on national rates of time preference or intertemporal substitution.

-Despite the higher levels of unemployment which have prevailed since the mid-1970s, and as will be examined in greater detail, even the shadow price of labour has been set close to or at the market wage in the cost-benefit practice of several industrial countries.
+Despite the higher levels of unemployment which have prevailed since the mid-1970s and, as will be examined below in greater detail, even the shadow price of labour has been set close to or at the market wage in the cost-benefit practice of several industrial countries.